 * * *

-Mary Manfredi is a recent graduate from Villanova University's Master's in Public History program.
-Born and raised in Monmouth County, New Jersey, she grew up surrounded by Revolutionary War history and Bruce Springsteen.
+Mary Manfredi is a graduate from Villanova University's Master's in Public History program.
+She worked at the Thomas Edison Center as a Curator and Museum Educator.
 Her research interests revolve around American material and visual culture.
 She also runs, "Mary's Musings," a space where she shares her thoughts about museums, art, and history.